piyush-g0enka/dijkstra_path_planning/README.md

 --------------------------------------------------------------------------------------------------------

-Note: If output video does not run in a software, pleasure run it using VLC MEdia Player.
+Note: If output video does not run in a software, please run it using VLC MEdia Player.

 --------------------------------------------------------------------------------------------------------